vassiyanakiev/vassiyanakiev/README.md

 - 👋 Hi, I’m @vassiyanakiev
-- 👀 I’m interested in Web Development with .NET and Unity 3D.
+- 👀 I’m interested in C# and .NET.
 - 🌱 I’m currently learning OOP for C# and JS.
 - 💞️ I’m looking to collaborate on internship programs or projects intended for beginners or junior developers.
 - 📫 How to reach me: You can contact me via my email adress: vasygeorgieva@gmail.com